Monday, April 27, 2026

 12:00-12:50 PM

-Presenter: Angela Buccheri, Wallingford Public Schools Elementary Humanities Curriculum Coordinator; Kari Hamad, Wallingford Public Library's Head of Children's Services
+Presenter: Angela Buccheri, Wallingford Public Schools and Kari Hamad, Wallingford Public Library

 Discover ways to build a stronger partnership between schools and libraries to support early literacy.
 Participants will gain an understanding of how decodable texts are used within the classroom.
 The session will also highlight practical strategies that public libraries can use to support this mission, including ideas on how to best curate a collection of decodable texts.